- To participate in Höga Kusten Swimrun you have to race in teams consisting two persons that are at least 18 years old and be able to swim.

 - General safety rules

-- The two member of each team has to stay together at all time and cannot be more than 100 meters apart on land and not more than 10 meters during swimming.
+- The two member of each team has to stay together at all time and cannot be more than 10 meters apart from each other during the entire race.

 - The race organization can refuse a team to continue if they judge them not capable caused by fatigue or being in such bad physical condition.